-Endangered North Atlantic right whales are approaching extinction.
-There are approximately 360 individuals remaining, including fewer than 70 reproductively active females.
+Endangered North Atlantic right whales are approaching extinction and experiencing an Unusual Mortality Event.
+There are approximately 370 individuals remaining, including about 70 reproductively active females.
 Human impacts continue to threaten the survival of this species.
-The species is endangered, declining, and experiencing an Unusual Mortality Event.
 During the past decade, right whales have changed their distribution patterns, likely in response to changes in prey location and availability due to warming oceans.
 As their prey moved, the whales began spending more time in areas with fewer protections from vessel strikes and entanglements.

-Inflation Reduction Act funding allows us to tackle the impacts of climate change on marine resources, benefiting North Atlantic right whales and other species.
 Technology has the potential to provide transformational solutions to prevent extinction.
-It could help marine industries (such as fisheries, offshore wind, and shipping) continue to thrive.
+It could help marine industries (such as fisheries, boating, and shipping) continue to thrive.

 We are directly supporting new and existing technology and investing in their development and implementation.
 New technology such as satellite observations will help transform North Atlantic right whale monitoring.
 They will improve our understanding of the whales’ distribution and habitat use to support regulatory measures.